Spatchcock Skillet Roasted Chicken with Citrus and Leeks. So easy, so good.

 Drizzle olive oil over the top of the chicken and season with more salt, pepper, smoked paprika, parsley and fresh thyme leaves.

-Check for doneness when internal temp of chicken thigh is at least 175 Deg F and breast is 155 Deg F. If the chicken starts to get too brown when it hasn’t roasted to the correct internal temperature yet you can tent it with foil to prevent burning.
+Check for doneness when internal temp of chicken thigh is at least 175 Deg F and breast is 155 Deg F. You can start checking temperature about 10 minutes before total roasting time has been reached.
+Smaller chicken sizes check earlier than larger chickens.
+If the chicken starts to get too brown when it hasn’t roasted to the correct internal temperature yet you can tent it with foil to prevent burning.

 When the chicken has reached proper internal temperatures, remove from oven, cover with foil if you haven’t already done so, then let rest 10-15 minutes.